-Today Is National Chocolate Milkshake Day & These Places Have Them For Free
+Today Is National Chocolate Milkshake Day & You Can Celebrate With These Deals

 Every September 12 is National Chocolate Milkshake Day.
 In honor of this delicious occasion, many restaurants provide free or discounted milkshakes to customers.
 If you’re looking for a sweet treat, we’ve compiled a list of places to start.
 Don’t forget to check with your own regional businesses that sell milkshakes because they might also be joining the celebration.

-Numerous nationwide fast food chains are among the many establishments that are taking advantage of the buzz surrounding National Chocolate Milkshake Day.
-As the Inquisitr previously reported, fast food restaurants have been seeing a big drop in customers.
-Freebie events such as National Chocolate Milkshake Day are always a good way to increase traffic.
-According to The List, you can head to the following chains today for a free or discounted milkshake.
+Numerous nationwide fast-food chains are among the many establishments that are taking advantage of the buzz surrounding National Chocolate Milkshake Day.
+As the Inquisitr previously reported, fast-food restaurants have been seeing a big drop in customers.
+Events such as National Chocolate Milkshake Day are always a good way to increase traffic.
+According to The List, you can head to the following chains today to earn a free or discounted milkshake.

 McDonald’s